derekcorreia/HelixWSDocs/Exercise6.md

 # Exercise 6

 In this exercise, we will add an additional site to the solution to support a complex multi-site and multi-language scenario.
+We'll look at multi tenant, and how to leverage other features from Habitat in our tenant solution.

 ## Adding an additional site